 The Sean Connery Gray Suit (from Goldfinger)

-- Solid Cool Gray Three-piece Suit (pictured above with 2 buttons, slim lapels, and a ticket pocket) or the new Gray Glen Check suit (coming soon!)
+- Cool Gray Custom 3-Piece Suit (pictured above with 2 buttons, slim lapels, and a ticket pocket) or the new Gray Glen Check suit (coming soon!)

-- Solid White Shirt with spread collar and rounded French cuffs
+- White Solid Broadcloth Custom Dress Shirt with spread collar and rounded French cuffs

 - Solid Black Silk Knit Tie

 - Grappling Gun (Disclaimer: Black Lapel is not responsible for any well-dressed men who decide to rappel down commercial buildings)

 - Homing Device (just in case the everyday Bond in you forgets where you parked your car, where you left your keys or where your child went)